MDAnalysis/mdanalysis/testsuite/HOWTO.md

     * Add the file name of test data files to [MDAnalysisTests/datafiles.py](https://github.com/MDAnalysis/mdanalysis/blob/develop/testsuite/MDAnalysisTests/datafiles.py) (see the code for details).
     * Add the file(s) or a glob pattern to the `package_data` in [setup.py](https://github.com/MDAnalysis/mdanalysis/blob/develop/testsuite/setup.py); otherwise the file will not be included in the python package.
     * If you use data from a published paper then add a reference to _this wiki page_ and the doc string in [MDAnalysisTests/\_\_init\_\_.py](https://github.com/MDAnalysis/mdanalysis/blob/develop/testsuite/MDAnalysisTests/__init__.py).
   * Tests are currently organized by top-level module.
-Each file containing tests must start with `test_` by convention (this is how nose/unittest works).
+Each file containing tests must start with `test_` by convention (unittest works).
 Tests itself also have to follow the appropriate naming conventions.
 See the docs above or the source.
   * Add a test for
     * new functionality
     * fixed issues (typically named `test_IssueXX` or referencing the issue in the doc string (to avoid regression)